sztrzask/maklipsa.github.io/speaking/cfp/Patterns-practices-tips-and-tricks-of-serverless-architecture/index.md

 ## Short abstract

-Serverless is different.
-Some good practices became anti-patterns and the other way around.
-In some cases impossible is now solved out of the box, and what was simple is now impossible.
-It is what this talk is about - what is good, what is bad and how to approach the new unknown.
+Serverless is not a minor iteration to software architecture.
+It changes a lot.
+Some good practices became anti-patterns, impossible is now solved out of the box, and what was simple is now impossible.
+This is what this talk is about - what is good, what is bad and how to approach the new unknown.
 Tips, tricks and design patterns for the brave world of serverless architecture.